 Module title Abbreviation

-Advanced Usability 06-HCI-UM-152-m01
+Advanced Usability - o6-HCI-UM-152-mo1

-Module e coord inator Module offered by
+Modul e coord inator Module offered by

-holder holder of the Chair of Psychological Ergonomics Institute of Human Computer Media
+holder of the Chair of Psychological E gonomics Institute of Human Computer Media

-ECTS Meth od of grading Only after succ. con mpl. of module(s)
+ECTS Meth od of grading Only after succ. cor npl. of module(s)

 5 nume rical grade

-Duratio n Module level Other prerequisites
+Duratio on Module level Other prerequisites 3

-1 semester graduate
+1 seme ster graduate

 Contents

-In this In this module, the content, methods and applications of usability research are taught in depth, i.e. the design of
+In this module, the content, methods and applications of usability research are taught in depth, i.e. the design of human-computer systems along the criteria of effectiveness, efficiency and satisfaction during use.
+Examples of